 Driver’s Door Jamb

-You will also find your Chevrolet VIN number stamped on the frame.
+You will also find your Chevrolet VIN stamped on the frame.
 Open the hood and look at the engine bay.

 The VIN will typically be located near the strut tower or firewall.
 The locations can vary between models.
 If you can’t find the VIN in the engine bay, look in the passenger’s footwell and the trunk area.

 - The first three digits of the VIN represent the World Manufacturer Identifier (WMI).
 These digits identify the vehicle’s manufacturer, in this case, “1G1” for Chevrolet passenger cars.

 - The fourth through eighth digits of the VIN represents the vehicle attributes such as the model, body style, engine type, and so on.
 These digits vary depending on the specific model of the vehicle.

 - The ninth digit of the VIN is a check digit used to verify the accuracy of the VIN.